kreeedit/KONI/README.md

 * **Validation:** `python scripts/validate_canon.py` checks the canon against `schema/canon.schema.json`; every author records its source list and every work its `cts_confirmed` flag.

-> KONI turns scattered, human-only canon sources into one searchable, readable,
-> research-grade text-reuse system — while being honest about what each piece is,
-> where it came from, and what you may do with it.